Explainer: Why NZ can't afford to mess with China

 Contrary to China's significance to New Zealand, the country is a very small trading partner from China's perspective, Siu said.

-Siu said a lack of recent visitation between the countries' elite signalled the relationship between the countries was strained and believed the Government needed to reach out to make amends.
+Siu said a lack of recent visitation between the countries' elite signalled the relationship between the countries was strained.
+He believes the Government needs to reach out to make amends.

 "I find it extremely surprising that they haven't," he said.